the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/scouting/guide.md

 The **C** tag is sometimes used to indicate a site is clear, but you can also use numeric tags to make it easier to refer to the actual sites without having to broadcast them.

 Put an X tag on the Kundalini Manifest, so FCs don't accidentally end the focus.
+The same goes for other anomalies and sites that appear on the overview and aren't related to incursions.

 ### Most favorable site